pc942/cv_challenge_apt_4201/README.md

 This solution demonstrates the effectiveness of using pre-trained yolov11 and swinv2 models for image classification tasks, particularly in predicting the names of university buildings.
 The performance metrics (accuracy, f1-score, etc.) can't improve much at this point.

 Future work could instead include experimenting with more advanced models such as COCA for zero shot detection.
-Instead of retraining the model, we use the model as feature extractor.
-Now that the model has learnt to extract building features very accurately, we instead tell the model what other buildings look like.
+Instead of retraining the model for new classes, we instead use the model as feature extractor.
+Now that the model has learnt to extract building features very accurately, we instead tell the model what other buildings look like using a written description.
 COCA uses image-text encoder decoder model to perform zero-shot detection.
-Without giving it images of, for example, Dogwood Hall, we would instead describe what it looks like.
+Without giving the model images of, for example, Dogwood Hall, we would instead describe what it looks like.
 The COCA model could then predict whether the image is Dogwood hall or some other building without even a single picture of dogwood hall.

 ### Team Members: